CSP Tools

 httpInitGeneratedCode(rootDir, getCspPageReader());

-The above code installs the CSP as a Virtual File System (VFS) root directory branch.
-The CSP can be installed into any location in the VFS.
+The code above installs the CSP package as a Virtual File System branch.
+The branch can be installed at the VFS root or at any other VFS location.
 You can also install multiple CSP VFS branches.